lrperki2/Project3/data_channel_is_lifestyle.md

 for each model, simplified on output, and saved.
 The `which.min()` function returns the name and index of the model with the minimum RMSE, accessing the first row of the table of evaluation results, as RMSE is the metric being used to evaluate the ‘best’ model.
-The best model is then saved by using bracket notation and the index.
-A list is returned from the function with the results of testing all models, the results of the ‘best’ model, and the name of the best model.
+The ‘best’ model is then saved by using bracket notation and the index.
+A list is returned from the function with the results of testing all models, the results of the ‘best’ model, and the name of the ‘best’ model.

-To apply the function, a named list of all the models created in this document is produced and saved, then the `pred_eval()` function takes that list, the test data, and the vector of observed responses as arguments, and predicts on and evaluates the models.
-The output is then printed for viewing.
+To apply the function, a named list of all of the models created in this document is produced and saved, then the `pred_eval()` function takes that list, the test data, and the vector of observed responses as arguments, and predicts on and evaluates the models.
+The output is then printed for viewing, and the compared metrics are output in a table for better display.

 ``` r
 #change RHS of rfFit before submitting; used as-is for testing